 Second-year MPH students are required to attend the fall orientation, meet with their mentors twice a semester and attend at least 1-2 professional or career development workshops each year.

-Beginning in 2017, the Center has been pairing an increasing number of second-year MPH students with UIC undergraduate public health majors entering their fourth year and interested in maternal and child health, inviting them to participate in an MCH Undergraduate Mentor Program.
+Beginning in 2017, the Center has been pairing an increasing number of second-year MPH students with UIC undergraduate public health majors who have an interest in maternal and child health, inviting them to participate in an MCH Undergraduate Mentor Program.
 This program provides both professional development workshops and team meetings.
 Mentorship teams complete a mentorship agreement in which they detail their expectations and create career development goals for the academic year.
 Both group and one-on-one meetings focus on the individual needs of the undergraduate mentees, ranging from assistance with basic skills such as resume building and using LinkedIn to formulating career and academic goals.
 The MPH mentor gains valuable experience in mentoring as well as learns how to assess the needs of early career colleagues.
 The Center provides a stipend for MCH graduate mentors and also offers mentor-mentee pairs a small budget to attend professional development events.

-Third year undergraduate public health students attend an informational event about the mentorship program, inviting them to apply before they begin their fourth year of study.
+Undergraduate public health students attend an informational event about the mentorship program.
 Interested undergraduates are asked to submit a personal statement that briefly outlines their needs, interests and goals to firstname.lastname@example.org with the subject line “Mentorship Program Interest.”
 Center faculty and staff invite selected second-year MPH students to participate in this program as mentors, based on faculty assessments of performance and interest during the first year of the MPH program.